wodby/solr/README.md

 | `SOLR_HEAP`               | `1024m `      |                                 |
 | `SOLR_DEFAULT_CONFIG_SET` |               | See [config sets](#config-sets) |

+## Data persistence

+To persist data, mount a volume at `/opt/solr/server/solr`.
+The entrypoint script will copy required files into place and ensure ownership by the `solr` user.

 ## Config sets

 ### Drupal Search API Solr